life mel honey for treating side-effects of chemo and radiation

 LifeMel Honey

-If linden honey is good for something, and acacia honey is good for something else, and echinacea honey is good for other something, how about if we would have a perfect honey, made from he most amazing flowers on this planet?
+If linden honey is good for something, and acacia honey is good for something else, and echinacea honey is good for other something, what if we had a perfect honey, made from the most amazing flowers on this planet?

-Well, some people did thought of this and created a special place where they cultivated selected herbs, away from any reach of pesticides and pollution.
+Well, some people did think of this and created a special place where they cultivated selected herbs, away from any reach of pesticides and pollution.
 And then brought a lot of hives filled with healthy working bees, ready to produce the best honey.
-And in addition, fed the bees with enriched food, including iron, protein and vitamins.
+And in addition, feed the bees enriched food, including iron, protein and vitamins.

 The best honey?